 "Precision Farming" - data driven decision support

-Big data analyses on previously unknown connections between the fish and the environment provide insights for strategic decision-making.
+Big data analyses on previously unknown connections between the fish and the environment provide insights for strategic decision making.
 The use of digital tools and dashboards, providing real-time data on various farming parameters to operational centers as well as to farmers, aims to improve tactical and operational decisions.
 They also allow us to benchmark on new parameters and learn better from best practice.
 We aim to be able to predict negative events early, enabling us to apply preventative measures and improve management decisions.
 The result is expected to be increased growth, reduced environmental impact, improved fish welfare, increased productivity and lower costs.
 Read more about Precision Farming here.

-- Our internal analysis team has conducted several new data and regression analyses to provide strategic and tactical decision-making support, aimed at mitigating biological challenges:
+- Our internal analysis team has continued with new data analyses to provide strategic and tactical decision-making support, aimed at mitigating biological challenges:

 - Increased focus on automatic and standardized data acquisition in the freshwater facilities will enable us to do performance analyses in our hatcheries as well as build early warning capabilities for potential negative trends on water quality parameters.

 - We are setting up integrated operation centers in both Newfoundland and Finnmark as a continuation of our strategy to strengthen our seawater production by enforcing the utilization of digital capabilities in the group.
 Both centers will be built to the same design and with similar capabilities as we are running in Rogaland.